6 Tips to Prepare for Your Personal Property Appraisal

 6. Items may need to removed away from the wall.

-Artwork high on a wall may need to be removed so I can determine important details like condition and medium.
+Artwork high on a wall may need to be removed so I can determine condition and medium.
 Large pieces of furniture may need to be pulled away from the wall so that I can inspect the back, but this is not always necessary.
 If there are issues with lighting, access to items or other things that may make it hard for us to thoroughly inspect the items, please indicate that before we head out.

 Tip for verbal appraisal clients: When conducting an oral/verbal (restricted use) appraisal, many clients prefer to create their own inventory/list of items to be appraised, and then provide me with a copy of the list when I arrive.
 While I'm there, I can use your "list" to insert values.
 If that doesn't work for you, please be prepared to take your own notes or price tag as we move from item to item.
 Note: verbal appraisals are only suitable for a couple of situations.
 Please inquire for additional details.